takkekatechie/MediaVault/README.md

    pip install -r requirements.txt
    ```

-   **Note**: This will install all dependencies including PyTorch and transformers.
+   **Note**: This will install all dependencies, including PyTorch and transformers.
 For CUDA support, see the PyTorch installation section below.

 4. **Install Tesseract OCR** (see detailed instructions below)